Foreword by F. Lincoln Grahlfs, Ph.D., author Voices From Ground Zero

 “McGee has crafted a narrative that drew me in and would not let me go until I finished the book in one sitting.”

-– Dennis R. Blocker II, Pacific War Historian, USS National LCI (Landing Craft, Infantry) Association, and researcher The Heart of Hell
+– Dennis R. Blocker II, Pacific War historian, National LCI (Landing Craft, Infantry) Assn., and researcher for The Heart of Hell

 “The author has documented this historically significant event so succinctly–and made it come alive–that the reader is on deck of the USS Fall River, shielding their eyes, and awaiting the blast of a monster.”